grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_ENDIAN_SAFETY.md

 ### Additional Data Structures ✅ IMPLEMENTED

-All GrapaDB2 data structures that contain numeric fields have `BigEndian()` implementations:
+All GrapaDBX data structures that contain numeric fields have `BigEndian()` implementations:

-- ✅ `GrapaDB2Table` - Implemented with nested field conversion
+- ✅ `GrapaDBXTable` - Implemented with nested field conversion
-- ✅ `GrapaDB2Index` - Implemented with nested table conversion
+- ✅ `GrapaDBXIndex` - Implemented with nested table conversion
-- `GrapaDB2Cursor` - No numeric fields requiring conversion
+- `GrapaDBXCursor` - No numeric fields requiring conversion
 - Any other structures with `u64`, `u32`, `s64`, `s32` fields - Will be implemented as needed

 ## Testing Endian Safety